 \section{Introduction}

 Humor generation is a sophisticated creative task requiring mastery of context, nuance, and linguistic ambiguity~\cite{khurana2024lolgorithm, robison2024lastlaugh}.
-While Large Language Models (LLMs) excel at logical reasoning, reliable humor generation remains an open problem because standard training objectives---minimizing perplexity---conflict with the incongruity and surprise required for comedy.
+While Large Language Models (LLMs) excel at logical reasoning, reliable humor generation remains an open problem because standard training objectives, which minimize perplexity, conflict with the incongruity and surprise required for comedy.
 This ``alignment tax'' often results in models that are safe and helpful but produce predictable, boring jokes or tedious explanations of humor.

 Recent efforts to improve LLM humor generation have focused on logical ``thought leaps''~\cite{zhong_lets_2024} or multistep reasoning~\cite{wang_innovative_2025}.
-While these improve performance in their specific humor generation tasks, they do not guarantee accurate humor generation and often miss the diverse cognitive styles behind human humor.
-These existing methods rely on instruction tuning, which fails to learn a diverse representation of humor, and because they do not cover all aspects of humor, they fail to capture the variety of ways humans actually construct jokes.
+While these approaches improve performance on specific humor generation tasks, they often miss the diverse cognitive styles underlying human humor, and primarily rely on instruction tuning, limiting their ability to capture the variety of ways humans construct jokes.

-To bridge this gap, we introduce the \textbf{Cognitive Synergy Framework}.
-We advance beyond generic instruction-tuning by operationalizing psychological humor theories into a \textit{Mixture-of-Thought (MoT)} architecture explicitly designed for creative divergence.
-Traditional language modeling is highly susceptible to mode collapse in creative generation, converging toward the most probable---and therefore most generic---continuations.
+To bridge this gap, we introduce the \textbf{Cognitive Synergy Framework} which advance beyond generic instruction tuning by operationalizing psychological humor theories within a \textit{Mixture-of-Thought (MoT)} framework designed to encourage creative divergence.
+Traditional language modeling is highly susceptible to mode collapse in creative generation, converging toward the most probable (and therefore most generic) continuations.
 By instantiating six distinct ``cognitive personas'' (e.g., \textit{The Absurdist}, \textit{The Cynic}) as latent experts within the MoT framework, we consistently route the generation process into the low-probability, high-variance regions of the semantic space where humor naturally occurs.
 This ensemble approach mitigates mode collapse and yields a diverse, theoretically grounded corpus of synthetic data, enabling us to distill multi-faceted humor generation capabilities from a frontier teacher model into a highly efficient 7B-parameter student model.